California State Route 144: History

-The State of California highway system's first modern roundabout was constructed in 1992 at the intersections of Alameda Padre Serra, Montecito Street, Salinas Street, and Sycamore Canyon Road which carried Route 144.
-It was called Five Points Roundabout.
+Constructed in 1992, Five Points Roundabout was the State of California highway system's first modern roundabout.
 The roundabout cost $250,000 to construct and was designed by consulting firm, Ourston & Doctors.

 In 1999, the state law was changed to permit the relinquishment of Route 144 to the City of Santa Barbara.
 This was because the City of Santa Barbara wished to do several improvements on Milpas Street.
-One of these improvements includes the installation of a roundabout at the off-ramp from northbound Route 101, which Caltrans did not approve of.
+One of these improvements included the installation of a roundabout at the off-ramp from northbound Route 101, which Caltrans did not approve of.
 The roundabout controls traffic coming from Milpas Street, Carpinteria Street, and two ramps from and to Route 101.
 It is a significantly larger and bolder version of the Salinas Street roundabout, though the latter channels five streets.
-Currently, the portion from Route 101 to the Salinas traffic circle has been relinquished to the city but the portion on Sycamore Canyon remains as a state highway.
+The state law was then changed in 2010 to reflect that only the portion from Route 101 to Five Points Roundabout was relinquished to the city.

 The final portion of State Route 144 from Ranchito Vista Road to its junction with State Route 192 had been closed off and on between 2005 and 2012 due to repetitive mudslides.
 In April 2012, crews completed repairs to the surrounding hillsides and reopened this segment of the highway.